tylunel/pvpumpingsystem/paper/paper.md

 # Summary

-According to the World Health Organisation, one tenth of the world‚Äôs population still lacks access to basic water supply.
+According to the World Health Organisation, one tenth of the worldís population still lacks access to basic water supply.
 One of the reasons for this is the remoteness of these populations from modern water collection and distribution technologies, often coupled with an unfavourable socio-economic situation.
 Photovoltaic (PV) pumping technology makes it possible to respond both to this problem